A Conspiracy A Month? Trump Calls For 2 Investigations — With No Evidence

 When pressed again by NBC's Peter Alexander on his repeated inaccuracy, Trump tried to dismiss it.

 "Well, I don't know," he said.
 "I was given that information.
-I was given— I actually— I've seen that information around.
+I was given — I actually — I've seen that information around.
 But it was a very substantial victory, do you agree with that?"

 Trump won, and winning with more than 300 electoral votes is significant.
 But his electoral-vote total ranks just 46th out of the 58 U.S. presidential elections.